H.O.P.E. Mentoring Program

 H.O.P.E. – Helping Others Pursue Excellence

-The GIRLS Group Mentoring HOPE is a 12-week program that prepares girls in grades 4th-12th to meet the challenges of adolescence and young adulthood through a coordinated, progressive series of high-quality activities and learning experiences that help them to achieve social, emotional, spiritual, and physical well-being.
-Girls participate in 1:1 mentoring as well as other activities that may include community service, virtual chat sessions, and enrichment activities as they gain the ability to lead themselves and others on a course of action.
+The GIRLS Group Mentoring H.O.P.E.
+(Helping Others Pursue Excellence) is a 10-month program that prepares girls ages 8-18 to meet the challenges of adolescence and young adulthood through a coordinated, progressive series of high-quality activities and learning experiences that help them to achieve social, emotional, spiritual, and physical well-being.
+Girls participate in 1:1 mentoring, community service, and enrichment activities as they gain the ability to lead themselves and others on a course of action.
 They also gain the ability to analyze their own strengths and weaknesses, set personal and vocational goals, and have the self-confidence and self-esteem to pursue and achieve their goals.

 B.E.A.U.T.I.F.U.L.
 Beginnings